 This dramatically reduces time needed to modernize screens.
 With classic approach we were able to create one template in ~1:30hr.
-Now, we need 1-15min. depending on screen complexity.
-Now, experienced developer can create up to 50 screens / day.
-Some screens are similar so simple copy paste with minimal adjustments might be enough.
+Now, we need 1-15min.
+Depending on screen complexity.
+Now, an experienced developer can create up to 50 screens / day.
+Some screens are similar so simple copy and paste with minimal adjustments might be enough.

 One more example is mentioned gs-field element...

 <div class="input-group mb-3 mt-3 border"> <div class="input-group-prepend bg-dark"> <span class="input-group-text text-light">$</span> </div> <input type="text" class="form-control p-1"> <div class="input-group-append"> <span class="input-group-text">.00</span> </div> </div>

 Imagine that one has to set 5 fields, it is a lot of HTML.
 Imagine that for every subfile row there is one selection field.
 That's a lot of HTML.
 If a change in UI styling is needed, every screen template has to be updated.
 That's a lot of work.

 So, what is easier?
 Custom self-rendering tags or pile or manually made HTML?

 Custom, meta tags are now kind of a layer between real HTML tags browser recognize as UI elements.
 This is great as now, if we want to change complete styling, we will change it at one single place and all screen templates will inherit new design.
 In Modernization 1.0 approach, every template has to be updated manually.